EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 # In this Post We Will:
 - 🔍 Identify The Problem: Too Much Teardown, Too Little Value
-- 💡 Explore Understand the “Detection vs. Investigation Value” framework — and why teardown logs don’t make the cut.
+- 💡 Explore the “Detection vs. Investigation Value” framework — and why teardown logs don’t make the cut
 - ⚡ Build out our DCR Logic for Fortinet
-- 🔧 Convert that query logic into a Data Collection Rule (DCR) transformation that stops them before ingestion.
+- 🔧 Convert our query logic into a Data Collection Rule (DCR) transformation that stops them before ingestion
-- 🧭 Cover Key Takeaways for Security Teams
+- 🧪 Add our DCR Rule to a JSON DCR Template
+- 🚀 Deploy the DCR Template via Azure CLI
-- ⚠️ Avoid the gotchas that cause DCRs to silently fail.
+- ⚠️ Avoid the gotchas that cause DCRs to silently fail
-- 🧠 Ian's Insights
+- 🧠 Ian's Insights & Key Takeaways for Security Teams
 - 🔗 Helpful Links & References

 <br/>